Sami-Leon/Publication-plmmLasso/README.md

 # Comparison of Longitudinal Trajectories Using a High-Dimensional Partial Linear Semiparametric Mixed-Effects Model
-This repository provide codes to reproduce the results presented in the paper.
-Note that a R package in now available on CRAN to estimate the PLSMM model (https://cran.r-project.org/package=plsmmLasso).
+This repository provides the R code used to reproduce the results presented in the paper.
+Additionally, an R package is now available on CRAN for estimating the PLSMM model.
+You can access it at https://cran.r-project.org/package=plsmmLasso.

 Code/CreateBases.R: The R script contains functions dedicated to generating the basis functions used in modeling nonlinear relationships.